It Was All a Dream (Dream album): Release and promotion

 It Was All a Dream was released on January 23, 2001.
 It debuted at number six on the Billboard 200 with first week sales of 105,000, and spent a total of 20 weeks on the chart.
 The album went on to sell 1.5 million copies in the U.S. and was certified gold by the RIAA on February 21, 2001, then platinum on March 5, 2001.

 Two singles were released from the album: "He Loves U Not" and "This is Me".
 "He Loves U Not" was released on September 12, 2000 and was a transatlantic hit, peaking at number two on the Billboard Hot 100, number 15 on the Hot R&B/Hip-Hop Singles & Tracks, number 17 on the UK Singles Chart and number 35 on the ARIA Singles Chart.
 "This is Me" was released on May 1, 2001 and peaked at number 39 on the Billboard Hot 100.
 The song also reached number 5 on Billboards Hot Dance Music/Maxi-Singles Sales and number 80 on the Hot R&B/Hip-Hop Singles & Tracks.
 A separate song written by a different group of writers titled "This Is Me (Remix)" was released to radio and as a commercial CD single on July 10, 2001, however, this song was not included on the album.
 "In My Dreams" was originally scheduled to be the album's third official single.
 The song was sent to radio stations in 2001, but never received a full single release.

-To further promote the album, Dream toured with 'N Sync on their No Strings Attached Tour in November 2000, toured with 98 Degrees on their Revelation Tour (2001), and toured with Destiny's Child, Eve, Jessica Simpson, 3LW and Nelly on the MTV TRL Tour (2001).
+To further promote the album, Dream opened for Britney Spears on her Oops!...
+I Did It Again Tour.
+They also toured with 'N Sync on their No Strings Attached Tour in November 2000, toured with 98 Degrees on their Revelation Tour (2001), and toured with Destiny's Child, Eve, Jessica Simpson, 3LW and Nelly on the MTV TRL Tour (2001).
 Dream also made several guest appearances on television shows including TRL, The Rosie O'Donnell Show, The Early Show, Live With Regis and Kelly and Good Morning America.